t-wei-ch/mrt-network-scores/README.md

 ## How to use

-By default, `mrt_scores.csv` in the `scores` folder contains the scores for the following stations:
+By default, `mrt_scores.csv` in the `scores` folder contains the scores with the following target stations:

 |Line|Station(s)|
 |---|---|